What you need to know about travelling with prescription drugs and how it impacts your travel insurance.

 - Be prepared for your artificial hip, pacemaker or other implants to trigger airport screening devices and accept that your wheelchair or prosthesis may be subject to additional scrutiny.

-- Declare any syringes to customs and to your airline and have a doctor’s letter confirming they are for your legal personal use.
+- Declare any syringes to customs and to your airline, have a letter from your doctor confirming they are for your legal personal use.

 - As with medication, keep all medical devices in their original packaging and put them in your carry-on luggage.